• Free shipping over NOK 3000

 Introduction

 Cancer affects millions of people worldwide.
-Scientists have investigated several natural compounds for their potential in fighting cancer, one of which is beta-sitosterol.
-This plant sterol is found in various foods and supplements.
-Here we will explore the nature of beta-sitosterol, its impact on cancer cells, and the potential role it may play in cancer treatment.
+Researchers have investigated several natural compounds for their potential in the fight against cancer, one of which is beta-sitosterol.
+This plant sterol is found in various foods and dietary supplements.
+Here, we will explore the nature of beta-sitosterol, its impact on cancer cells, and the potential role it may play in cancer treatment.

 What is beta-sitosterol?